bqardi/rogue-like-rogue-survivor/README.md

 - Daytime cycle (making the environment darker at nighttime)
 - Torches (to light up the area around the player when in dark areas, such as at night or inside a dungeon)
 - Maybe even creating switches in dungeons to switch on light
+- I'm thinking about creating an inventory system, so collected items are placed in the inventory, and then the player can choose what to use/wear/drop/destroy/etc.
+- Adding NPC's to interact with (quest-givers/merchants/???)
+- Survival feature(?).
+This is a very big MAYBE, since this is a major feature to implement and most likely I won't be implementing it, but for future reference I've added it and maybe I will implement...
+- Crafting feature(?).
+Also a very big MAYBE!
+Ability to collect wood from trees / stone from mining rocks (and possibly a small chance to collect gems of sorts) / collecting different items to use for crafting weapons and armor (and maybe other things like tools/chests for storage/traps maybe/glass to store health potions)

+I'm dreaming big here, but the things I am listing in this readme is, only meant as a brainstorming sheet, that I can come back to and maybe implement if I want to (some, of course, are required)